Frachtwerk/essencium-backend-file-storage/README.md

-# Frachtwerk Starter File Storage Module
+# Essencium Backend File Storage Module

-To be used together with [web-starter/backend](https://git.frachtwerk.de/fw-dev/web-starter/backend) ( version >=`2.1.0`).
+To be used together with [essencium-backend](https://github.com/Frachtwerk/essencium-backend) (version >=`2.4.2`).

 This module provides an abstraction layer to store files needed for your application.
 The actual persistence location and implementation is independent of the handling of files.
 This is achieved by providing various storage provider implementations that can be used independently of another.

 It is possible to store a file with multiple storage providers to provide redundancy and to access these even if not all used providers are available at the time of requesting a file.